artifacthub/hub/docs/helm_annotations.md

 ## Supported annotations

+- **artifacthub.io/images** *(yaml string, see example below)*

+Use this annotation to provide a list of the images used by this chart.
+Images listed will be scanned for security vulnerabilities.
+The security report generated will be available in the package detail view.

+Please note that images using the *latest* tag won't be scanned.

 - **artifacthub.io/crds** *(yaml string, see example below)*

 This annotation can be used to list the operator's CRDs.
 They will be visible in the package's detail view as cards.